WakeTechBrandon/tech-portfolio/website/blog/2022-12-5-Overwatch-2-Gameplay-Hero-Doomfist-Philosophy.md

 - Rework Seismic Slam to deal 50 damage and perform the Uppercut animation on lift off at an appropriate camera dependent angle.
   - I want current Slam with cancellability, and current momentum when canceled.
   - The only change would be a straighter beginning upward arc while performing old Uppercut animation (but overall the same movement arc).
-- Add knockback to enemies when activated in a similar, but much reduced, arc to Doom's Movement arc .
+- Add knockback to enemies when activated in a similar, but much reduced, arc to Doom's Movement arc.
   - Enemies should be beneath Doomfist, not the same height, after finishing the Uppercut animation.
 - Put the ability on Cooldown when activated for 6 seconds.
 - Add an additional 6 seconds if Doomfist lands without canceling the ability (Performing the Slam).

 ###### Power Block
 Power Block is objectively a terrible defensive abilty for a "Tank" character to have.
 It is selfish and does not protect teammates, and the only excellent part is powering up when it is successful.
-Power Block would be able to grab Orisa\'s Javelin, Hog\'s Hook, Queen\'s Knife and any other projectiles classified as "Melee" for the duration of that "Frame perfect" block.
+Power Block instead will be seperated into two seperate abilites- Block and Parry.

-- Power Block has 8s Cooldown (Season 1)
+- Activating Power Block will first activate Power Parry, as detailed below, then will Block as normal.
-- Power Block has 2.5s Duration (Season 2)
+- Power Block has a 3s Cooldown (Same as Punch)
-- Power Block now mitigates 100% frontal damage and reflects certain attacks for the first 0.7 seconds.
-See "Power Parry" below.
+- Power Block has an infinite Duration (Rammatra Block)
-  - Power Block instead mitigates 50% frontal damage after being held for 0.7 seconds, and can no longer award Empowered Punch.
+- Power Block now mitigates 20% frontal damage (stacks with 30% passive)
 - Power Block now extends around Doom's sides (More forgiving and consistent mitigation, Less forgiving back exposure)
 - Power Block removes line-of-sight for players behind Doomfist during Power Block.
 - Power Block now body-blocks damage from attacks.